bakiba/cs50w/README.md

 ## To-Do

-- Implement comments
+- Implement comments.
-- Redesign index page - this was taken from Bootstrap free samples and was just quickly modified to suite this final project
+- Redesign index page - this was taken from Bootstrap free samples and was just quickly modified to suite this final project.
-- Add more unit tests
+- Add more unit tests.